Privilege Management Console Policy Management in the MMC

 View Policies in the Privilege Management Console MMC Snap-in

-You can view a list of policies that are local to the Privilege Management MMC snap-in, and if PMC can see the state of them.
+You can view a list of policies that are local to the Privilege Management MMC snap-in, and whether PMC can see the state of them.

 To view policies: